I still look at the black and white griddle stitch and am amazed that simply changing colors every row can produce such an amazing look!

 Extra Large Pom Pom Maker

-Dc2tog: Double Crochet Two Together: Yarn over, insert your hook into the first designated stitch, yarn over and pull a loop back through, yarn over and pull through first two loops on the hook.
+Double Crochet Two Together (DC2TOG): Yarn over, insert your hook into the first designated stitch, yarn over and pull a loop back through, yarn over and pull through first two loops on the hook.
 Yarn over, insert your hook into the next designated space, yarn over and pull a loop back through, yarn over and pull through first two loops on the hook, yarn over and pull through all remaining loops on the hook.

-Chain 15, leaving a long tail to use to sew the two ends together when finished with band.
+With White, chain 15, leaving a long tail to use to sew the two ends together when finished with band.

-ROW 2: CH 1 and turn.
+Row 2: CH 1 and turn.
 In first stitch from the hook work one SC under both loops.
 Work 1 SC into the back loop of each of the next 12 sts.
 Work 1 SC under both loops on the last stitch.

-ROW 3 – 68: Repeat Row 2.
+Rows 3 – 68: Repeat Row 2.
 (Or to the width you need.
 Just end on an even number of rows.)

 Mark stitch while you join the rounds using a tapestry needle.